govuk-one-login/mobile-wallet-tech-docs/README.md

 ### Fix `ffi` bug on MacOS

-There's an incompatibility issue with the latest MacOS and the `ffi` library which stops Middleman from starting on MacOS.
+There is an incompatibility issue with the latest MacOS and the `ffi` library which stops Middleman from starting on MacOS.

-To fix the issue you must stop the `ffi` gem using the native `libffi` library by sending this command:
+To fix the issue you must stop the `ffi` gem using the native `libffi` library by running this command:

 ```shell script
 bundle config build.ffi --disable-system-libffi